 Your address is a risk factor that many drivers don’t consider when purchasing insurance.
 Insurers take into consideration your address for a number of reasons including how densely populated it is and how safe the area is.

-If you live in a busy city centre, London or Birmingham for example, you might notice that your premiums are a little bit more expensive than in other areas of the country.
+Living in a busy city centre like London or Birmingham can cause a car insurance price increase and your premiums will be more expensive than in other areas of the country.
 This is because large cities attract more cars and more traffic which increases your chances of having an accident.

-It’s not just living in a city that can impact the price you pay, if you live in an area with a high crime rate, insurers are likely to increase the cost on the assumption that your car is more likely to be vandalised, damaged or stolen.
+It’s not just big cities that are car insurance risk areas, if you live in an area with a high crime rate, insurers are likely to increase the cost on the assumption that your car is more likely to be vandalised, damaged or stolen.

 When you consider that you spend most of your time driving in your local area or parked at your address, you can understand why your location has such an impact on how much you pay for insurance.